galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 > <details-title>@ and $ operators</details-title>
 >
 > As you saw above, we used `@` and `$` operators to navigate in CDS object.
 What is the difference between them? `$` operator is used to access one variable/column, while `@` extracts the contents of a slot in an object with a formal (S4) class structure.
-If you use `View()` function on our CDS object, you will see the elements of type ‘S4’ that you can access using `@` operator.
+If you use `View()` function on our CDS object, you will see the elements of type "S4" that you can access using `@` operator.
 The suggestion list of elements that can be accessed should also pop up as you type the name of the object followed by the corresponding operator.
 >
 {: .details}

 # Assigning cell types
 There are two main approaches to assigning cell types to clusters that we’ve just identified – supervised and unsupervised, both based on gene expression in each cluster.

+## Supervised approach
-Supervised approach relies on the fact that having a reference, we know which cell types to expect and we can simply check the expression of marker genes specific to the expected cell types.
+Supervised approach relies on the fact that when having a reference, we know which cell types to expect and we can simply check the expression of marker genes specific to the expected cell types.
 Let’s then check the markers mentioned in the original paper {% cite Bacon2018 %}.

 | Marker | Cell type |
 |--------------------|